 Nobody likes paying a dime extra in taxes.
-Yet when it comes to property tax bills, some homeowners pay too much simply because they aren’t aware they qualify for an exemption.
+But when it comes to property taxes, you could pay too much if you don’t know you qualify for an exemption.

 Here are five of the most common types of property tax exemptions:

-Homestead exemptions keep you from paying tax on a certain portion of your home value.
-For example, in Alaska, those age 65 or better don’t pay taxes on the first $150,000 of assessed value for a primary residence.
+Homestead exemptions keep you from paying tax on a portion of your home value.
+For example, in Alaska, homeowners who are 65 or older don’t pay taxes on the first $150,000 of assessed value for a primary residence.

-Some states tie the homestead exemption to other criteria such as age or income level.
-Each locality has its own rules and deadlines for applying.
-Some even require you to re-apply each year.
+Some states tie the homestead exemption to income level or other criteria.
+Each area has its own rules and deadlines for applying.
+Some require you re-apply each year.

-There are age, income, and residency restrictions.
-Read the fine print.
-A homestead exemption aimed at the elderly may only defer property taxes until the home is sold.
+There are age, income, and residency restrictions, so it’s smart to read the fine print.
+A homestead exemption aimed at seniors may only defer property taxes until the home is sold.
 And don’t assume exemptions for seniors kick in at 65.

 - Washington state reduces property taxes for homeowners the year after they’re 61.

-- Use the home as their primary residency
+- Use the home as their primary residence

 - Served during wartime